Keweiqu/graphics/hws/hw5/README.md

 ##Extra Credits
-  - One or multiple copies of the extra large meshes smoothly animated (frame rate only drops when switching to flat mode for xyzdragon)
+  - One or multiple copies of the extra large meshes smoothly animated (frame rate only drops when switching to flat mode for xyzdragon).
+Rate also drops when rendering more than 3 xyzdragons.
+For other extralarge, the program works fine.
   - left mouse click-and-drag rotation of the universe.
 Since it is rotation of the universe, meaning that it works best for 1 mesh, or meshes that filled most of the grid (currrent grid size is limited to perfect square number).
 Therefore the rotation works well for 1 mesh, 3 meshes, 4 meshes, 7, 8, 9 meshes.
 However, if you passed in 6 meshes, it will render using the 3 * 3 grid, so that the objects are squished to the left side of the screen, and therefore, the mouse drag rotation looks a little weird.
+  - [question] the mouse drag rotate does not quite work for vertical drag.

 ##What can be done better
   - Our current readFile function does not check for all syntacitcal possible malformed